NOAA-OWP/inundation-mapping/README.md

 This S3 Bucket (`s3://noaa-nws-owp-fim`) is set up as a "Requester Pays" bucket.
 Read more about what that means [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).
 If you are using compute resources in the same region as the S3 Bucket, then there is no cost.

-#### Examples
+### Examples

-`Note: All examples are based on linux pathing.
-Also, for each sample below, remove the line breaks [backslash(s) "\"] before running the command.`
+**Note:** All examples are based on linux pathing.
+Also, for each sample below, remove the line breaks [backslash(s) "\"] before running the command.

-The available inputs, test_cases, and output versions can be found by running:
+The available inputs, test cases, and versioned FIM outputs can be found by running:
 ```
 aws s3 ls s3://noaa-nws-owp-fim/hand_fim/ --request-payer requester
 ```